-E. Grant of application; assignment.
-If an application for appeal from an order granting or denying class action certification is granted, the case may be assigned to a calendar and the Court of Appeals clerk shall give notice of the assignment in accordance with Rule 12-210 NMRA.
-The district court clerk shall transmit a copy of the record proper upon receipt of the notice of calendar assignment or of the proposed summary disposition.

-F. Stay of proceedings in district court.
+- F. Grant of application; assignment.
+If an application for appeal from an order granting or denying class action certification is granted, the case may be assigned to a calendar, and the Court of Appeals clerk shall give notice of the assignment in accordance with Rule 12-210 NMRA.
+The district court clerk shall transmit a copy of the record proper upon receipt of the notice of calendar assignment or of the proposed summary disposition. - G. Stay of proceedings in district court.
 The granting of the application shall not stay proceedings in the district court unless ordered by the district court or the Court of Appeals.
-A party seeking a stay of the proceedings in district court shall first seek such an order from the district court, and any party may thereafter seek appellate review of the district court's ruling pursuant to Rule 12-207 NMRA.
+A party seeking a stay of the proceedings in district court shall first seek such an order from the district court, and any party may thereafter seek appellate review of the district court's ruling under Rule 12-207 NMRA.

-[Approved, effective October 11, 2005; as amended by Supreme Court Order 08-8300-018, effective August 4, 2008.]
+[Approved, effective October 11, 2005; as amended by Supreme Court Order No. 08-8300-018, effective August 4, 2008; 12-203A recompiled and amended as 12-203.1 by Supreme Court Order No. 16-8300-012, effective for all cases pending or filed on or after December 31, 2016.]